-These videos are usually distributed on channels outside Shopify like your Facebook Business page, or in the form of advertisements on Facebook, Instagram and other platforms.
+These videos are usually distributed on channels outside Shopify like your Facebook Business Page, or in the form of advertisements on Facebook, Instagram, and other platforms.

 Duration of video: 20 to 30 seconds

 Content / Media needed: Slideshow of images or videos that convey the highlights of the product.
-It would be great if you have videos that demonstrate the utility along with an assisting sub text for narrating the highlight.
+It would be great if you have videos that demonstrate the utility along with an assisting subtext for narrating the highlight.

 Audio: Stock music that goes well with the theme of the product.
 Ensure you go for a CC(0) license if you haven’t purchased a license for the music track.
 YouTube provides you a great collection of free audio (that requires no attribution) you can use on your videos.

 Text: Unlike the usual product videos, Promotional Offer video’s success is in nudging a user to buy the offer.
-So we show relevant details of the offer – Discount, Link to Buy and Offer Terms in the decreasing order of importance (and decreasing order of font size) throughout the video.
+So we show relevant details of the offer – Discount, Link to Buy, and Offer Terms in the decreasing order of importance (and decreasing order of font size) throughout the video.
 The top fold in the video can be used to highlight the product name and product benefits as and when they show up on the content timeline.

 Brand compliance: Use fonts and colors that are used by your brand.
 Ensure that the video carries a subtle logo with 70-80% opacity to wrap up the brand compliance efforts.

-Let’s design a Promotional Offer video for GXT 450 Blizz, a gamers headphone that a fashion store on Shopify is selling.
+Let’s design a Promotional Offer video for GXT 450 Blizz, a gamer’s headphone that a fashion store on Shopify is selling.
 Our intent is to showcase a compelling promotional video, mostly used on a video ad platform like Facebook, that would nudge the audience to grab the deal right away!

-First step would be to come up with a rough storyboard with three sections:
+The first step would be to come up with a rough storyboard with three sections: